Most Popular Android App Development Tools and Frameworks

 According to Statista reports Google Play Store had more than 2 million apps for download in the third quarter of 2018.
-The trend of building mobile apps has accelerated in the past couple of years because people have realised that apps are a good way to connect with customers.
-With a mobile app you are just a phone away from your customers, whatever the reason they want to connect with you.
+The trend of building mobile apps has accelerated in the past couple of years because people have realized that apps are a good way to connect with customers.
+With a mobile app, you are just a phone away from your customers, whatever the reason they want to connect with you.

 This is so because apps enable you to:

 - Build your brand

 - Stay connected with your existing as well as potential customers